dbtreasure/zig-bpe/README.md

 - Replace top pairs with new indices
 - Expand vocabulary using BPE algorithm
 - Create vocabulary from merges
+- Encode text using the created vocabulary
 - Decode compressed tokens back to original text

 ## File Structure

-- `src/main.zig`: Main implementation of BPE compression, expansion, and decoding
+- `src/main.zig`: Main implementation of BPE compression, expansion, encoding, and decoding
 - `src/constants.zig`: Constants used throughout the project
 - `src/compression.test.zig`: Comprehensive test cases for all major functions